Feng Shui Diaries

 Show me your house and I’ll tell you your problems.

-For as long as I can remember I’ve loved the Earth so deeply it was worship.
-The power, the beauty, the profundity of the Earth always fueled and pulsed through me.
+For as long as I can remember I’ve loved Earth so deeply it was worship.
+The power, the beauty, the profundity of Earth always fueled and pulsed through me.
 Most of my Earth adventures are no less than acts of adoration.
 Geo-piety.

 I’m not sure what has made me so sensitive to the weaknesses and strengths in the homes and offices of others.
 I remember walking into seemingly flawless homes and feeling at a loss to locate one truly comfortable place to sit.
 Back in college days I was the one who helped everyone morph their dreary concrete slabs into exotic hippie dens.
 Time passed and my pre-occupation with spatial arrangements eventually blossomed into a feng shui career.
 Feng shui is a process that creates newly tuned frequencies that result in harmonious areas — a structural, energetic template for a higher quality of life.